hannahsooah/uic/README.md

 You can find out more about us at the deployment of this website at [https://uic.berkeley.edu/](https://uic.berkeley.edu/).

+## Contact
+Feel free to contact hannahso@berkeley.edu with feedback about the website.

 ## Copyright and License
 Copyright (c) 2023-2024 Hannah Oh